TimDTTP/LearningCPP/leetcode/largestNumber/README.md

 - 0 <= nums[\i] <= 10^9

 ## Approach
+- Loop through and sort values
-- Set std::vector<std::vector<\int>>
+- Sorting process
-- Set all spaces to -1
+    - Try to append both values
-- Re-set all values based on values going down
-- Traverse by column
+    - Whichever is greater should be in front
-- Find largest values and add to string
+- Iterate through and append to output string
-- If multiple equal, compare to adjacent right value
-- If adjacent is == -1, it is higher